P-H-C/phc-winner-argon2/README.md

    https://en.wikipedia.org/wiki/Hash-based_message_authentication_code).
    This allows a secret key to be input at hashing time (from some external location) and be folded into the value of the hash.
-This means that even if your salts and hashes are compromized, an attacker cannot brute-force to find the password without the key.
+This means that even if your salts and hashes are compromised, an attacker cannot brute-force to find the password without the key.

 2. The `ad` parameter, which is used to fold any additional data into the hash